Jama Musse Jama

-Jama Musse Jama (Jaamac Muuse Jaamac, جامع موسى جامع) (b.
-1967) is a prominent Somali ethnomathematician and author.
+Jama Musse Jama (Jaamac Muuse Jaamac, جامع موسى جامع) (born 1967) is a prominent Somali ethnomathematician and author.
 He is notable for his research on traditional Somali boardgames such as Shax.

 Biography

-Jama was born in 1967 in Hargeisa, Somaliland where he had his primary and secondary education.
+Jama was born in 1967 in Hargeisa, Somaliland, where he had his primary and secondary education.
 He then left for Mogadishu and attended the Somali National University, where he studied mathematics for four and half years.
-Fluent in Italian, Jama left Hargeysa to study as a mathematician at Pisa University in Italy and he finally got a PhD in Computational linguistics at Università degli Studi di Napoli "L'Orientale" in Italy.
+Fluent in Italian, Jama left Hargeisa to study as a mathematician at Pisa University, in Italy and he went on to obtain a PhD in Computational linguistics at Università degli Studi di Napoli "L'Orientale".
 He has a particular interest in civil liberties and he is the author (or co-author) of six books, two of them on Somali traditional games.

 At Pisa University, Jama began researching traditional Somali games as well as the history of mathematics in the Horn of Africa, a topic which he has written about in several journals.
 His interests include Education in Somaliland, and as an activist, Jama is deeply involved in the affairs of the Somali diaspora during festivals and conferences which he chairs or is present as a key contributor.
-A specific interest of Jama's is to promote Somali language, literature, and promoting reading, he is the founder and the organiser of Hargeysa International Book Fair.
-In 2014 he founded the Hargeysa Cultural Centre and become its Director.
+A specific interest of Jama's is to promote Somali language, literature, and literacy.
+He is the founder and the organiser of Hargeysa International Book Fair.
+He created the Somali Corpus of digital texts for linguistic analysis.
+In 2014 he founded the Hargeysa Cultural Centre and become its director.
 In 2019 Dr. Jama Musse joined as Research Associate the Centre of African Studies at SOAS, University of London and in 2020 as a senior research associate The Bartlett Development Planning Unit, University College London, United Kingdom.